 The American grasshopper (Figure 1), Schistocerca americana, is a birdwing grasshopper that occasionally causes serious injury to sugarcane.
 This grasshopper eats leaf blades down to the midrib in jagged, irregular patterns, removing valuable photosynthetic tissue from the plant (Figure 2).
-The insect has been common in southern Florida since 2009 and has been more commonly found feeding on sugarcane grown on the sandier soils west and southwest of Lake Okeechobee.
+The insect has been common in southern Florida since 2009 and has been more commonly found feeding on sugarcane grown on the sandy soils west and southwest of Lake Okeechobee.
 The eggs are deposited in groups in the soil.
 Nymphs emerge to feed on many different plants throughout the landscape.
 Current status as a pest of sugarcane has not been determined.

 Diaprepes Root Weevil

 The Diaprepes root weevil, Diaprepes abbreviatus, is invasive to Florida and is an important pest of sugarcane in Barbados and Puerto Rico.
 This insect is a root weevil native to the Caribbean and was first reported during the 1960s in Florida, where it damaged citrus and ornamental plants.
-Although this root weevil was observed in or near Florida sugarcane areas, actual damage to Florida sugarcane was not observed until 2010.
+Although this root weevil was observed in or near Florida sugarcane areas, damage to Florida sugarcane was not observed until 2010.
 Eggs are yellowish white and are deposited between leaves cemented together by the female (Figure 3).
 Larvae are white and look like grubs but have no legs.
 Larvae feed on roots and tunnel into the stool and belowground stalks (Figure 4).
-Adult coloration is variable, ranging from all black with a few orange markings to nearly all orange with black markings (Figure 5).
+Adult coloration is variable, ranging from all black with a few white to orange markings to nearly all white to orange with black markings (Figure 5).

 Injury is similar to grub injury whereby sugarcane plants suffer yellow discoloration, become highly stunted, and are prone to lodging.
 Damage has been significant locally with stalk lodging, exposed root balls, and stand loss (Figure 6).
 Several weed species found in Florida sugarcane fields are suitable food sources and egg-laying sites for Diaprepes root weevils.
 These include the Brazilian pepper tree, a highly invasive woody plant found throughout central and southern Florida, including around sugarcane fields.
-Weed control is very important in preventing Diaprepes root weevil infestations in sugarcane.
+Weed control is important in preventing Diaprepes root weevil infestations in sugarcane.

 Grass Leaf Tier